top of page

 Short Sale

-If you owe more on your home than it’s currently worth, a short sale could be an option.
-With your lender’s approval, you can sell the home for less than what’s owed—helping you avoid foreclosure, reduce the hit to your credit, and get a fresh start without the stress of losing everything.
+If you owe more on your home than it’s worth, a short sale might be an option.
+With your lender’s approval, the home can be sold for less than what’s owed, helping you avoid foreclosure.

 Short sale icon